Anti-Russian sentiment: As a polemic device

 Since the 2014 annexation of Crimea and subsequent sanctions, there was a rapid growth of charges of Russophobia in the official discourse.
 Use of the term on the Russian Ministry of Foreign Affairs website rose dramatically during the period between 2014 and 2018.
 Russian President Vladimir Putin compared Russophobia to antisemitism.
 Academic Jade McGlynn considered conflation of modern Russophobia and Nazi antisemitism to be a part of propaganda strategy that uses historical framing to create a flattering narrative that the Russo-Ukrainian War is a restaging of the Great Patriotic War.
 Kathryn Stoner and Michael McFaul explained the turn to radical nationalism as a strategy to preserve the regime within domestic economical and political pressures, claiming that "To maintain his argument for legitimacy at home, Putin needs... constant confrontation that supports the narrative that Russia is under siege from the West, that Russia is at war with the United States."

 A Russian political scientist and a senior visiting fellow at the George Washington University Institute for European, Russian, and Eurasian Studies Maria Lipman said that this narrative was made more convincing by imposing sanctions on Russia and supporting Ukraine with weapons, as well as by statements about weakening Russia made by American establishment, amplified on Russian television.
+In May 2022 far-right political philosopher Alexandr Dugin, disappointed with poor uptake of the Russian narrative of "Ukrainian Nazism" in the West due to its inconsistency and scarce evidence base, argued that Russia "must equate the Ukrainian Nazism with Russophobia" and this won't be disputed, "because just as Jews determine what 'antisemitism' is, it's only Russians who can answer what is 'Russophobia'".

 The Washington Post reported effectiveness of using the label of "Russophobia" by Russian propaganda to sustain support for the invasion of Ukraine by presenting it as an existential confrontation with the West.
 According to an independent polling agency, "people explain that a significant part of the world is against us and it's only Putin who hopes to hold onto Russia, otherwise we would be eaten up completely.
 To them it is Russia that is defending itself".